 Looking for more ways to get involved with Girl Scouts?
 Contact us.

-As a Girl Scout, she’ll have opportunities to explore interests and earn badges in areas such as camping, environmental stewardship, trail adventures, and horseback riding.
+Girl Scouts have opportunities to explore interests and earn badges in areas such as camping, environmental stewardship, trail adventures, and horseback riding.

 Outdoor fun starts with keeping our environment safe.
 Girl Scouts will learn about local plants and animals, care for trails and parks, and gain a deep appreciation for our home.